 Collaborative editing introduces a new type of draft, a shared draft.
-Previously when you edited a page but didn't save it, Confluence would create a draft that was only visible to you (a personal draft).
-Now, Confluence creates a shared draft whenever anyone edits a page.
+Previously, when you edited a page but didn't save it, Confluence would create a draft that was only visible to you (a personal draft).
+When collaborative editing is turned on, Confluence creates a shared draft whenever anyone edits a page.
 All page editors work on this same shared draft, and it exists until someone publishes the page.

 When you publish a shared draft, you're publishing all the changes you have made and changes made by others.
 Publishing creates a version in the page history.

 If you discard a shared draft, you're discarding all changes, including changes made by others.
 Because shared drafts aren't versioned, there's no way to get a discarded draft back.